 The High and Standard Option Section 5 is divided into subsections.
 Please read Important things you should keep in mind at the beginning of the subsections.
-Also read the general exclusions in Section 6, they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about High and Standard Option benefits, contact us at 1-800/638-6589 (TDD, use 301/984-4155) or on our Web site at www.SambaPlans.com.
+Also read the general exclusions in Section 6; they apply to the benefits in the following subsections.
+To obtain claim forms, claims filing advice, or more information about High and Standard Option benefits, contact us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or on our website at www.SambaPlans.com.